SIAI-MARCHETTI PN 333 “RIVIERA”€

 Key Takeaways:

-• It features a 250-hp Continental engine in a unique pusher-prop arrangement and retractable landing gear for dual ground and water functionality.
+• It is powered by a 250-hp Continental engine in a unique pusher-prop configuration, featuring retractable landing gear for water operations and excellent forward visibility.

 See a mistake?
 Contact us.